Getting Admitted Against All Odds

 I answered I would be happy to tell him all about it.
 I was a janitor there.
 I had taken the job as a resume booster.
 I sure hoped he appreciated the sacrifice of all those hours spent cleaning toilets.
 He started laughing, and said I must have been doing a little more than that, as I had a really impressive letter of recommendation from the head of the institute.

 I said I knew all about that.
-I had carefully read the instructions about the letter of recommendations – and that I was not supposed to read them.
+I had carefully read the instructions about the letters of recommendations – and that I was not supposed to read them.
 I wanted the Dean to know that I had obeyed that instruction 100 percent.
 The Dean started to say something, but I interrupted him to continue.
 However, I had noted that there was no prohibition about my writing them.
 Therefore I had done just that.
 I could assure him that after they were signed, I had religiously avoided reading them.

 The Dean should also know that the professor had been the most difficult of all the recommenders to get to sign.
 The Dean said I really shouldn’t be telling him all this, but given the strength of the letter, he could certainly see someone hesitating to sign it.
 I answered no, no, wrong direction.
 The professor had kept on sending me back for re-writes, not to tone the recommendation down, but to make it even stronger.
 I had wanted him to say I loved the water and really enjoyed swimming (= learning).
 He had wanted to say that I “flapped my arms to fly over the water.”
 Eventually we had compromised on “other rare individuals can walk on water, but few indeed can sprint across it the way he does.”